csdms/bmi/docs/source/bmi.spec.rst

 modeling framework or application.

-By design, the BMI functions are straightforward to implement in any language and use only simle (universal) data types.
+By design, the BMI functions are straightforward to implement in any language and use only simple (universal) data types.
 While the CSDMS model coupling framework supports C, C++, Fortran, Java, and Python, a BMI can described for any language.
 CSDMS provides example bindings for BMI in each of the above languages.